Emil Ekiyor Jr.

-Emil Ekiyor Jr. (born January 22, 2000) is an American football offensive guard for the Alabama Crimson Tide.
+Emil Ekiyor Jr. (born January 22, 2000) is an American football offensive guard who is currently a quality control assistant at Georgia Tech.
+He played college football at Alabama, and signed with the Indianapolis Colts as an undrafted free agent in 2023.

-High school career
+Early life

 Ekiyor attended Cathedral High School in Indianapolis, Indiana.
 He was selected to play in the 2018 U.S. Army All-American Game.
 He originally committed to the University of Michigan to play college football before switching to the University of Alabama.

 College career

 Ekiyor played in 12 games as a backup his first two years at Alabama in 2018 and 2019.
 In 2020, he took over as a starter and started all 13 games.
 He started all 15 games in 2021 and returned to Alabama as a starter in 2022.

+Professional career

+Ekiyor signed with the Indianapolis Colts as an undrafted free agent on May 5, 2023.
+He was waived on August 27, 2023 as part of final roster cuts before the start of the 2023 season.

+On May 21, 2024, Ekiyor signed with the Montreal Alouettes of the Canadian Football League (CFL).
+He was placed on the team's reserve/suspended list that same month.

+Coaching career

+On January 24, 2025, Ekiyor was hired as a quality control assistant at Georgia Tech.